Data Breach Insurance: Facing cyber threats effectively

 - Penalties for re-issuing credit cards

 In addition to all these expenses, there are costs that cannot be measured such as the loss of customers and the defamation of the business’ reputation/brand image.
 Also, there is the ongoing cost of trying to regain consumer and public trust.

 Remember, if your business stores confidential financial and personal records of employees and clients then data breach insurance and cyber liability is a must.
 Not protecting your business with this type of insurance policy could lead to financial ruin for you and your business should a infringement occur.

-Balsiger Insurance provides cyber liability and more business insurance coverages in the cities of: Reno & Las Vegas, the rest of Nevada, and in: Arizona, California, Texas, Ohio, Pennsylvania, Tennessee, Missouri, North Carolina, Minnesota, Missouri, North Dakota, Georgia, Florida, Indiana, Illinois, Idaho, Utah, Colorado, Oregon, and Washington.
+Balsiger Insurance provides cyber liability and more business insurance coverages in the cities of: Reno & Las Vegas, the rest of Nevada, and in: Arizona, California, Texas, Ohio, Pennsylvania, Tennessee, Missouri, North Carolina, Minnesota, Missouri, North Dakota, Georgia, Florida, Indiana, Wisconsin, Illinois, Idaho, Utah, Colorado, Oregon, and Washington.